cjstehno/coffeaelectronica/src/jbake/content/blog/2014/wabbit-season-with-jackrabbit.md

 This will give you the required dependencies and a nice playground project to work with.

-## Logging in to Jackrabbit
+Next, we need to login to the repository.
 In the `src/main/groovy` directory of the project, create a file called `Rabbits.groovy` with the following code:

 ```groovy
 import groovy.util.logging.Slf4j